 Disabled Veteran - Disabled Veteran plates are available to Tennessee residents who are veterans of the United States military and are entitled to compensation under the laws administered by the Veteran's Administration; due to disability incurred in or aggravated by active military services of the United States (Tenn.
 Code Ann.
 55-4-237).

 The application for title and registration should be accompanied by an approval letter from the Department of Veterans Affairs stating a disability of the following:

-There is no annual fee for two disabled veteran plates.
+There is no annual fee for one disabled veteran plate (automobile or motorcycle).
 Additional plates may be obtained.
-The initial fee for the third plate is $25.75 and $21.50 for renewal.
-This plate is also available for motorcycles at no charge, if the conditions for the free plate are satisfied.
-Otherwise, the cost is $16.75 for the initial issuance and $14.50 for renewal.
-A customer's free plates can be two of the same plate or a combination of one with a wheelchair emblem and one without the emblem.
-This plate can not be personalized.
+The initial fee for the second automobile plate is $23.63 and $21.50 for renewal.
+Subsequent automobile plates are $25.75 and $21.50 for renewal.
+Additional motorcycle plates are $18.75 for the initial issuance and $14.50 for renewal.
+This plate cannot be personalized.

 Note: Disabled veteran plates with the wheelchair emblem are the only plates that entitle the veteran to park in disabled areas.
 If an applicant chooses to have a plate without the emblem they would be relinquishing disabled parking privileges.

 For office use only: Class Code - 3080 (Disabled Veteran , no wheelchair); 3070 (Disabled Veteran with wheelchair, no fee); 3071 (Disabled Veteran with wheelchair, with fee); 5506 (motorcycle, no wheelchair); 5504 (motorcycle with wheelchair, no fee); 5505 (motorcycle with wheelchair, with fee)